 Furthermore, this Modification demonstrates that industry parties are capable of utilising the industry-led self-regulatory approach to code governance in resolving historic mischiefs in the reporting of confirmed theft, without recourse to the Authority.

-Requested Next Steps
+Next Steps

-This Modification should:

-be subject to self-governance, and;

-be assessed by a Workgroup.
+This Workgroup Report should be assessed by Panel with a recommendation that the Workgroup’s work is complete and the Modification is ready for consultation.

 The changes proposed within this Modification are a result of the recommendations developed by the cross-code JTRR group.